AlenToma/expo-sqlite-wrapper/README.md

     disableHooks: () => IDatabase<D>;

     /**
-    * Enabling Hooks will call all the frozen hooks that has not been called when it was frozen */
+    * enabling Hooks will call all the frozen hooks that has not been called when it was frozen */
     enableHooks: () => Promise<void>;